Fact Sheet

 What is the birth control patch?

-- The birth control patch (sometimes called Evra) is a small, thin plastic patch containing 2 hormones (estrogen and progestin) that you wear on your skin.
+- The birth control patch (sometimes called Evra in Canada) is a small, thin plastic patch containing 2 hormones (estrogen and progestin) that you wear on your skin.

 How does the patch prevent pregnancy?

-- In order to get pregnant, sperm must enter your vagina*, swim up into your uterus and fertilize an egg that has been released from your ovaries during ovulation.
-The patch prevents you from ovulating.
+- In order to get pregnant, sperm must enter your vagina*, swim up to the uterus and fertilize an egg that has been released from the ovaries during ovulation.
+The patch works by preventing you from ovulating.

-- The patch thickens the mucus on your cervix (the opening to your uterus).
-This makes it harder for sperm to travel into your uterus and fertilize an egg.
+- It also thickens the mucus on your cervix (the opening to your uterus), making harder for sperm to reach an egg.
+This reduces the risk of fertilization.

-- The patch thins the lining of your uterus (the endometrium).
-This makes it harder for a fertilized egg to implant in your uterus and become a pregnancy.
+- The patch thins the lining of your uterus (the endometrium), reducing the chance of a fertilized egg from implanting and starting a pregnancy.

 How effective is the patch?

 - The patch is 99% effective.
-This means that if 100 people used the patch correctly for one year, only one person would get pregnant.
+This means that if 100 people used the patch correctly and consistently for one (1) year, only one (1) person would get pregnant.

 - Because the patch may be used incorrectly, it is closer to 92% – 97% effective with typical use.